davidjosearaujo/davidjosearaujo.github.io/content/posts/02-everything-is-a-file.md

 # What types of files are there?

-NNow that we understand the concept of what a file is and how a file is treated by the system, we need to narrow down the **types of files there are**.
+Now that we understand the concept of what a file is and how a file is treated by the system, we need to narrow down the **types of files there are**.
 Because although it’s very cool to say *everything* is a file, we need to understand how big this *everything* really is and what we can expect to encounter.

-In reality, *everything* means **seven**, which maybe isn’t as big as you thought, but it’s still more than enough—trust me.
+In reality, *everything* means **seven**, which maybe isn’t as big as you thought, but it’s still more than enough, trust me.
 These standard Unix file types are defined by POSIX, although specific OSs can define their own beyond these.
 But leaving that aside, let’s take a look at each one.

 ## Regular